The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: The photo-electric effect

 where $\mathbf{A}_T$ is now a c-number classical field for the transverse component of the electromagnetic vector potential rather than an operator, and $g_{\mathrm{SC}}$ is the semi-classical interaction strength between the classical field and the detector.
-Here, Eq.~\eqref{Hfff}, is the semi-classical theory of classical electromagnetic radiation interacting with a quantised detector.
+Here, Eq.~{\eqref{Hfff}}, is the semi-classical theory of classical electromagnetic radiation interacting with a quantised detector.
 Although we have explicitly added the free-energy of the electromagnetic field $H_F~=~\frac{1}{2} \int d^3 x\left(\dot{\mathbf{A}}_T(x)^2+(\nabla \times \mathbf{A}_T(x))^2\right)\hat{I}$, such that the expectation value of \eqref{Hfff}, gives the joint energy of the classical electromagnetic field and quantised detector.
 Historically, despite this classical explanation, the photo-electric effect was still treated as evidence of photons due to the non-equivalence of $H_F$ and the energy absorbed by the detector $\hbar \omega$ \cite{Clauser74,MandelLeonard1995Ocaq}.
-In other words, if the free-energy of the electromagnetic field $H_F$, from the Maxwell equations, remains unchanged after the detector undertakes a transition in energy by $\hbar \omega$, from $\ket{g} \rightarrow \ket{e}$, then energy conservation is violated.
+In other words, if the free-energy of the electromagnetic field $H_F$, remains unchanged after the detector undertakes a transition in energy by $\hbar \omega$, from $\ket{g} \rightarrow \ket{e}$, then energy conservation is violated.
+In the full quantum field theory, the Hamiltonian is